-- Nearly three out of five respondents ate less or went hungry because they didn’t have enough money for food.
+- Nearly four out of ten students responding to the survey ate less or went hungry because they didn’t have enough money for food.

-- More than half respondents moved often, shared a room or struggled to pay for housing or utilities.
+- More than half of the respondents moved often, shared a room or struggled to pay for housing or utilities.

-- Nearly one in five respondents had been homeless during the previous year.
+- Nearly one in six respondents said they had been homeless during the previous year.